Narvacan: History

 A Spanish expeditionary force sent from Vigan by the military officer and navigator, Captain Juan de Salcedo was shipwrecked along the town's coast in 1576.
-When they were being rescued by the natives, the Spaniards asked the natives what was the name of their place.
-The resident's leader replied in an Ilocano dialect by asking the Spaniards "Nalbakan?"
+When they were being rescued by the natives, the Spaniards asked the natives what the name of their place was.
+The resident's leader replied in an Ilocano dialect by asking the Spaniards, "Nalbakan?"
 (Are you shipwrecked?).
-The Spaniards thought this to be the answer to their question, and from then on the place was referred to as Narvacan.
+The Spaniards thought this to be the answer to their question, and from then, the place was referred to as Narvacan.

-Salcedo befriended the small tribe of indigenous valley peoples that resided in the area while Spanish families established a township in 1576.
+Salcedo befriended the small tribe of indigenous peoples in the valley that resided in the area while Spanish families established a township in 1576.
 As part of the modern township, a Roman Catholic parish was established by the Augustinian religious order on 25 April 1587.
-The Narvacan parish would become one of the first Roman Catholic parishes in present-day Ilocos Sur.
+The Narvacan parish became one of the first Roman Catholic parishes in present-day Ilocos Sur.
+Once dedicated to Saint Lucy, it was rededicated in 2017 to the patronage of Our Lady of Mount Carmel, leaving Saint Lucy as its secondary patron.

+The parish church boasts a facade of baroque architecture, with a bell tower situated on the right side of the church and a cemetery on the left.
+A school, the Narvacan Catholic School, is situated beside the bell tower of Narvacan.

 Narvacan was organized under the traditions of the royal government of Spain.
-The Habsburg royal family served as the heads of state which in turn appointed Santiago de Vera as President of the Royal Audiencia – governor over the region in which Narvacan was situated.
+The Habsburg royal family served as the heads of state which in turn appointed Santiago de Vera as President of the Royal Audiencia – governor of the region in which Narvacan was situated.
 In 1589, Governor Vera appointed Nicolas de Figueroa as the first Encomendero de Narvacan – principal administrator of the town and its neighbors in the encomienda system.
 His role eventually evolved into the office of alcalde.

+Through Presidential Proclamation No. 684, October 23, 2024 was declared a special non-working day to commemorate the Aldaw Ti Wayawaya-lli A Narvacan.